gimli-org/gimli/doc/dev.rst

 Coding Guidelines
 -----------------

-* General we try to use Pep 8 https://www.python.org/dev/peps/pep-0008/?
+* Generally we try to use PEP 8 https://www.python.org/dev/peps/pep-0008/?

 * All names should be literally and in CamelShape style.

-* Classes starts with Upper Case Letter.
+* Classes starts with Upper-case Letters.

-* Members and Methods always starts with Lower Case Letter.
+* Members and Methods always starts with Lower-case Letters.

-* All class member (self.member) need to be initialized in the Constructor.
+* All class members (self.member) need to be initialized in the init.

 * (ugly²) Do not use multi initialize in one line, e.g., a, b, c = 0, 0, 0